accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * [HBase Secondary Index](http://ceur-ws.org/Vol-1810/DOLAP_paper_10.pdf) compares global index and local index, mentioned in the [LSM-tree survey](https://arxiv.org/pdf/1812.07527.pdf).
 Global index only needs one search but incurs high consistency cost upon updates.
 Local index colocates with each data partition, where consistency update is kept local, but a search needs to query all partitions.

-### Storage components breakdown
+## Storage components breakdown

 To plot the architecture design space for distributed storage systems, we divide it by three different dimensions.
 They map to static/runtime views and non-functional goals of the architecture.
 Common components can be extracted from sources like "Reference architectures in storage areas".
-They may overlap, while I strive to separate them concise and clear.
+They may overlap, while I strive to separate them concisely and clearly.

 __Divide by storage areas__